What to Know About the Psychological Screening for Police Officers

 Perhaps one of the most important but least understood aspects of pre-employment screening for law enforcement and other criminal justice careers is the psychological exam.
 Often one of the last steps in the hiring process for police officers, the psychological exam can make or break your chances at a law enforcement career.

-By some estimates, more than 90 percent of law enforcement agencies in the United States use some form of psychological screening of their applicants.
+It's estimated that more than 90 percent of law enforcement agencies in the United States require the psychological screening of their applicants.
 By comparison, only about 65 percent use a polygraph exam, and 88 percent employ drug screening.

 With so many agencies placing their faith in a psychologist's opinion, many would-be police officers are no doubt wondering what's the big deal with the psych test and what can you do to increase your chances of success?

 Before we discuss what the psych test is, let's talk about what it isn't.
 Pre-employment psychological screening does not determine a candidate's sanity or lack thereof.
 Failing to pass the psychological exam does not mean you're crazy.
 It means that a career in law enforcement is probably not the best fit for you.

 There are a lot of demands placed upon law enforcement, and a day in the life of a police officer can be emotionally, mentally, and physically taxing.
 There will be days when you are forced to stand firm yet polite in the face of tremendous verbal abuse, and there will be times when you are exposed to horrific scenes.
 The fact of the matter is, not everyone is cut out for a career as a cop.
 While it takes all kinds of personalities to make up an effective police force, there are certain traits all officers should ideally share.